 Myrtle Beach, SC

-The steady growth in air travel to the Grand Strand area precipitated the need for a new terminal.
-Unfortunately politics and ill-fated planning had mired the project in a less-than-desirable location on the opposite side of the runway.
+The steady growth in air travel to the Grand Strand region precipitated the need for a new terminal at KMYR.
+Unfortunately politics and ill-fated planning had mired the project in a less-than-desirable location on the opposite, congested side of the runway.
 Eventually clearer minds prevailed and the new Terminal Capacity Enhancement Program was initiated.

-In addition, Environmental Concepts was actively involved in the entitlement process assuring prior public and political controversies had been addressed and approvals were secured, thus laying the foundation for the construction phase.
+In addition, Environmental Concepts remained actively involved in the entitlement process helping assure public and political controversies were addressed and approvals secured, thus laying the foundation for the construction phase.